Get secure protection for your income with Real Income Protection Insurance.

 With Real Income Protection Insurance, applying is simple and straightforward.
-You are not required to take any blood or medical tests and you only need to answer a few questions about your health and lifestyle.
+You are not required to take any blood or medical tests.
+However, you will need to answer some questions about your health and lifestyle.
 There is also no requirement for you to show any proof of income to have your application approved, only at claim time.

 Applicants will need to satisfy the following criteria:

 - You must be an Australian resident,

 - Between the age of 18 to 59, and

 - Working for at least 20 hours per week in your primary employment for the last 12 months.

 |Minimum Age||Maximum Age||Insurance Policy|

 Conditions apply, make sure you read the product disclosure statement (PDS) before applying.
 Information last checked as correct in November 2017 and is subject to change at anytime.